asamuzaK/withExEditorHost/README.md

 When setting up the host, disable withExEditor installed in the browser.

-NOTE: If you are upgrading from host v2.x, you also need to run the following setup script.
-In addition, please delete all v2.x files.

 Download a zip file for your OS from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), after decompressing, save it in an arbitrary place under your home directory (for example, `C:\Users\XXX\withExEditorHost\`).

 Next, open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost, execute the following command.